getyoti/yoti-dotnet-sdk/README.md

 1) Open the Example.sln solution in Visual Studio, found in the [/src/Examples](/src/Examples) folder
 1) Rename the [secrets.config.example](src/Examples/45Example/secrets.config.example) file to `secrets.config`
 1) Fill in the environment variables in this file with the ones specific to your application (mentioned in the [Client initialisation](#client-initialisation) section)
-1) From the Yoti Dashboard, set the Callback URL of your application to be `localhost:55555/account/connect`.
-You'll need to change it from `https` to `http` once the webpage loads, as the Dashboard doesn't allow `http` URLs
+1) From the Yoti Dashboard, set the Callback URL of your application to be `localhost:44321/account/connect`.
 1) Run the [45Example.csproj](src/Examples/45Example/45Example.csproj) with your browser of choice
-1) The page should open automatically with URL `http://localhost:55555/Account/Login`
+1) The page should open automatically with URL `https://localhost:44321/Account/Login`

 ### .NET Core